Last Updated on

 We can create a time series comprised of a linearly increasing trend from 1 to 99 and some random noise and decompose it as an additive model.

-Because the time series was contrived and was provided as an array of numbers, we must specify the frequency of the observations (the freq=1 argument).
+Because the time series was contrived and was provided as an array of numbers, we must specify the frequency of the observations (the period=1 argument).
 If a Pandas Series object is provided, this argument is not required.

 1 2 3 4 5 6 7 8 |

-from random import randrange from pandas import Series from matplotlib import pyplot from statsmodels.tsa.seasonal import seasonal_decompose series = [i+randrange(10) for i in range(1,100)] result = seasonal_decompose(series, model='additive', freq=1) result.plot() pyplot.show() |
+from random import randrange from pandas import Series from matplotlib import pyplot from statsmodels.tsa.seasonal import seasonal_decompose series = [i+randrange(10) for i in range(1,100)] result = seasonal_decompose(series, model='additive', period=1) result.plot() pyplot.show() |

 Running the example creates the series, performs the decomposition, and plots the 4 resulting series.